arnavdandu/nix-config/README.md

 nix store optimise              # deduplicate the store
 ```

+### Audio (NixOS)
+PipeWire is the audio stack, with PulseAudio compatibility and ALSA support enabled.

 ## Notes

 - `hardware-configuration.nix` is machine-specific and auto-generated — keep it in the repo for reproducibility